Who’s Making Sure Your Skin Care is Safe? It’s Not the FDA

 woman putting lotion on cheek

 Last time you bought shampoo, did you ask yourself, “is this safe?”
 Most likely not.
-We tend to take for granted that the items we use every day such as soap, deodorant, and moisturizers are safe and will do what they’re advertised to do—the FDA approves these products, right?
+We tend to take for granted that the body and skincare products we use every day such as soap, deodorant, and moisturizers are safe and will do what they’re advertised to do—the FDA approves these products, right?

 Actually, the answer is no. While the FDA regulates the marketing and distribution of pharmaceuticals and food products, cosmetics and “personal care” products are not subject to the same regulatory process.
 In fact, these products—including lotions, soaps, baby powders and more—can be made and sold without anyone testing them at all.
 And, while manufacturers can report problems relating to their cosmetic products to the FDA, they are not required to do so, even if they’ve received thousands of customer complaints.
 In short, cosmetics is mainly a self-regulated industry, as this story from NPR.org points out.